Cousins caps winning drive with TD pass to London as Falcons rally past Eagles 22-21

-PHILADELPHIA — (AP) — Kirk Cousins led a flawless last-minute drive for Atlanta and connected with Drake London for a 7-yard touchdown with 34 seconds left to give the Falcons a 22-21 victory over the Philadelphia Eagles on Monday night.
+Cousins led a flawless last-minute drive for Atlanta and connected with Drake London for a 7-yard touchdown with 34 seconds left to give the Falcons a 22-21 victory over the Eagles on Monday night.

+“He went out and played important in the biggest moments in the biggest times,” Falcons coach Raheem Morris said.
+“Those are things you want to have happen when you have a chance to go out there and get wins.
+It was great to see today with Kirk Cousins.”

 Saquon Barkley dropped a short pass that stopped the clock with 1:46 left and forced the Eagles to settle for a field goal instead of a game-sealing first down.
 That was plenty of time for Cousins — especially against an Eagles defense playing soft coverage with a nonexistent pass rush.

-Cousins found London on a short pass to his right for the tying score, and Younghoe Koo put Atlanta (1-1) on top with a 48-yard extra point after London was flagged for unsportsmanlike conduct.
+Cousins found London on a short pass to his right and he torched Darius Slay for the tying score, and Younghoe Koo put Atlanta (1-1) on top with a 48-yard extra point after London was flagged for unsportsmanlike conduct.
 The go-ahead drive took just 65 seconds.

+“We saved just enough time for those guys to go down and march down and get that game-winning touchdown,” Morris said.

+Cousins was 5 of 6 six for 70 yards on the final drive.

 The Eagles (1-1) went ahead on Hurts’ 1-yard tush push score with 6:47 left.
 Barkley finished with 95 yards on 22 carries in his home debut for Philadelphia, but his drop provided the Falcons with some hope.